Applicable Law concerning the German Forced Share

 Clawback (Pflichtteilsergänzung)

-In order to prevent the deceased from undermining the forced share, any lifetime gift (Schenkung) within the last 10 years prior to the death of the deceased and payments on death outside of the estate, e.g. by way of a and gift mortis causa (Schenkung auf den Todesfall), a payable on death account (Vertrag zu Gunsten Dritter) or life insurance (Lebensversicherung), are added (symbolically) to the estate as of the time of death and the forced heir has a claim to additional payments under § 2325 BGB (Clawback).
+To prevent the deceased from undermining the forced share, any lifetime gift (Schenkung) within the last 10 years prior to the death of the deceased and payments on death outside of the estate, e.g. by way of a and gift mortis causa (Schenkung auf den Todesfall), a payable on death account (Vertrag zu Gunsten Dritter) or life insurance (Lebensversicherung), are added (symbolically) to the estate as of the time of death and the forced heir has a claim to additional payments under § 2325 BGB (Clawback).

 However, only gifts in the 10 years preceding death are relevant.
-Additionally, the value of the gift is reduced by 1/10 of the value of the gift for year between the gift and the death. § 2325(3) BGB.
+Additionally, the value of the gift is reduced by 1/10 of the value of the gift for each year between the gift and the death. § 2325(3) BGB.

 Example: The deceased, D, makes a gift of € 100,000 in cash to his friend, F, on January 1, 2004.
-If D dies on January 2, 2012 and is survived by his disinherited son, S. The son can claim additional payments under § 2325 BGB.
+If D dies on January 2, 2012, and is survived by his disinherited son, S. The son can claim additional payments under § 2325 BGB.
 However, only 2/10 of the value of the gift is added to the estate of D.

 If the donee is the spouse of the deceased, the 10-year period only starts after the marriage has ceased.
 See § 2325 (3) 3 BGB.
 Thus, the 10-year proportional deduction does not apply to the spouse unless they were divorced.

 Generally, the heir is liable for an additional claim under § 2325 BGB.
 If the heir himself is entitled to the forced share, he can refuse an additional payment, insofar as this payment would affect his own forced share.
 See § 2328 BGB.
-In this case, the recipient of the gift is liable in so far as the heir is not obliged to an additional payment.
+In this case, the recipient of the gift is liable insofar as the heir is not obliged to an additional payment.
 See § 2329 BGB.
 The sole heir can also claim an additional payment to his inheritance.
 See § 2329 (1) 2 BGB.
 All lifetime payments are deducted from the clawback claim.
-See § 2327 (1) BGB).
+See § 2327 (1) BGB.

 Waiver of Rights over Future Inheritance (Erbverzicht)